switcherapi/switcher-management/src/assets/documentation/slack_installation.md

 ##### 3. **Slack Authorization**

-When you install any app to your Slack Workspace, it is required that all applications show the necessary access that is needed to the app interact with it.</br>
+When you install any app to your Slack Workspace, it is required that all applications show the necessary access that is required to work properly.</br>
-Switcher Slack App works with minimum access to Workspaces as shown in the image below, but we need the administrator's consent to proceed with the installation.
+Switcher Slack App works with minimum access to Workspaces.
+Current scopes are `"chat:write", "commands", "incoming-webhook"`.

 After verifying all accesses and permissions, select the channel in which the app will use to publish change requests.</br>